Cherry (Japanese wrestler): Professional wrestling career

-DDT Pro-Wrestling (2004–present)
+DDT Pro-Wrestling (2004–2022)

 In 2004, Cherry made her professional wrestling debut at Non-Fix 6/16 In Kitazawa Town Hall, an event promoted by DDT Pro-Wrestling on June 16, 2004, where she teamed up with Mineo Fujita to defeat Masahiro Takanashi and Showa-ko in an intergender tag team match.

 Cherry also took part in the Peter Pan series of events, appearing mostly in rumble rules matches.
-She marked her first appearance at Ryōgoku Peter Pan 2011 on July 24, where she took part in a Ironman rumble rules match also involving Tsuyoshi Kikuchi, Yuzuki Aikawa, Daisuke Sasaki and others.
+She marked her first appearance at Ryōgoku Peter Pan 2011 on July 24, where she took part in an Ironman rumble rules match also involving Tsuyoshi Kikuchi, Yuzuki Aikawa, Daisuke Sasaki and others.
 At Ryōgoku Peter Pan 2013 on August 18, she teamed up with Masahiro Takanashi and Saki Akai to defeat Hiroshi Fukuda, Yoshiko and Hikaru Shida.
 At Ryōgoku Peter Pan 2016 on August 28, she competed in a rumble rules match for the Ironman Heavymetalweight Championship also involving Guanchulo, Joey Ryan, Reika Saiki, Kenso and others.
 At Ryōgoku Peter Pan 2017 on August 20, Cherry competed in a rumble rules match for the Ironman Heavymetalweight Championship also involving the winner Yuu, Yuka Sakazaki, Mizuki, Yuna Manase, Miyu Yamashita and others.

 She participated in signature events of DDT such as Into The Fight.
 The last event of the series in which she competed was Into The Fight 2017 on February 19, where she teamed up with Michael Nakazawa, Masahiro Takanashi and Tomomitsu Matsunaga in a losing effort against T2Hii (Sanshiro Takagi, Toru Owashi and Kazuki Hirata) and Saki Akai in a Loser Exiled Overseas eight-person tag team match.

 Another popular DDT event in which she took part was Judgement.
-Her first match in this event took place at DDT 8th Anniversary: Judgement 9 on March 27, 2005 where she fell short to Masahiro Takanashi.
+Her first match in this event took place at DDT 8th Anniversary: Judgement 9 on March 27, 2005, where she fell short to Masahiro Takanashi.
 At Judgement 2016: DDT 19th Anniversary on March 21, she competed in a rumble rules battle royal for a chance to challenge anytime for the KO-D Openweight Championship also involving Ryuichi Sekine, Ken Ohka, Soma Takao and others.
 At Judgement 2017: DDT 20th Anniversary on March 20, she teamed up with Aja Kong and Miyu Yamashita, losing against Saki Akai, Meiko Satomura and Shoko Nakajima in a six-woman tag team match.
 The last event in which she competed was Judgement 2018: DDT 21st Anniversary from March 25, where she teamed up with Tomomitsu Matsunaga, Hoshitango, Mad Paulie and Gota Ihashi to defeat Mizuki Watase, Rekka, Gran MilliMeters (Daiki Shimomura and Nobuhiro Shimatani) and Takato Nakano.

 On December 15, 2019, at the D-Oh Grand Prix 2020 event in Harajuku, Cherry unsuccessfully challenged Gorgeous Matsuno for the O-40 Championship.